m6w6/ext-psi/README.md

 ### --with-psi-libjit
 **Path to libjit.**

-### --with-psi-libffi
-**Path to libffi.**

 > **WARNING:**
 > We currently rely on a patched libjit, because of an apparent bug in how
 > libjit creates closures, which still needs to be verified, though.
-> See https::/github.com/m6w6/libjit for the preliminary patch.
+> See https://github.com/m6w6/libjit for the preliminary patch.

+### --with-psi-libffi
+**Path to libffi.**

 ## Configuring PSI at runtime